 The Bushfire CRC conducted research into the social, environmental and economic impacts of bushfires.

-After an initial grant through the Australian Government’s CRC program in 2003 combined with substantial partner resources, the Bushfire CRC was now funded to Jue 2014 to address key issues raised by major fires.
+After an initial grant through the Australian Government’s CRC program in 2003 combined with substantial partner resources, the Bushfire CRC was funded to the end of June 2014 to address key issues raised by major fires.

 The Bushfire CRC was made up of all the fire and land management agencies in Australia and New Zealand, CSIRO, the Bureau of Meteorology, the Attorney General's Department and several other fire related organisations.